UCare plan closures frequently asked questions

 Medical Assistance service area reductions

 Yes.
-New enrollment for UCare Connect, PMAP and MinnesotaCare are paused in certain counties.
-Current members are not affected by these freezes.
+Enrollment for UCare Connect, PMAP and MinnesotaCare are paused in certain counties.

 Yes.
 Beginning in September 2025, UCare reduced the areas where PMAP and MinnesotaCare plans are offered.
 These changes are part of broader efforts to stabilize the organization.